MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/managed-desktop/get-started/register-reused-devices-self.md

 ## <a name="check-the-image"></a>Controllare l'immagine

-Se il dispositivo è stato utilizzato da un fornitore di partner Microsoft Managed Desktop, l'immagine deve essere corretta.
+Se il dispositivo viene da un Microsoft Managed Desktop partner, l'immagine deve essere corretta.

 Se preferisci, puoi anche applicare l'immagine da solo.
 To get started, contact the Microsoft representative you're working with and they will provide you the location and steps for applying the image.